Diversity & inclusion

 Statistics & computing

-This website was developed as a companion to “Generalized linear mixed models: a practical guide for ecology and evolution” by Bolker et al. 2009.
-It is a detailed and practical guide to the challenges encountered using GLMMs with real data, and includes worked examples with datasets and R code.
+A companion to “Generalized linear mixed models: a practical guide for ecology and evolution” by Bolker et al. 2009.
+It is a detailed and practical guide to using GLMMs with real data, and includes worked examples with datasets and R code.

 Chris Martine's "Plants Are Cool, Too!"